rackerlabs/rackspace-how-to/content/rackspace-email/secure-an-existing-custom-control-panel-site.md

     **Note:** For specific instructions on editing your DNS records, please contact your DNS host.
 [Find your DNS host here.](/how-to/find-dns-host)

-The site will now appear as secured **Custom Control Panel** listing.
-Once the DNS change is propagated it will have a green "locked" icon to the right of the name to show that the site is secure.
+The site should now appear as a secured **Custom Control Panel** listing.
+After the DNS change is propagated it will have a green "locked" icon to the right of the name to show that the site is secure.

 <img src="{% asset_path rackspace-email/secure-an-existing-custom-control-panel-site/secured.png %}"/>